-The independent variable consists of 25 statements regarding: academic performance factor, namely grade point average (GPA), atitudes and satisfaction factors (consisting of attendance rate, student confidence to graduate with a satisfactory GPA, student confidence to get a good career after graduation, student satisfaction with a satisfactory GPA, student confidence to get a good career after graduation, student satisfaction with faculty/study program (for example satisfaction with opportunities to active engage in learning activities, satisfaction with opportunities to research with lecturers)), academic engagement factors (consist of student pride (as a student in the current study program, or a student a related university), a sense of belonging to the campus and involvement in the campus community, and a sense of being needed by the campus), social and family support (student satisfaction with social relationships, and family support (student satisfaction with social relationships with lecturers/staff/student colleagues)).
+The independent variable consists of 25 statements regarding: academic performance factor, namely grade point average (GPA), attitudes and satisfaction factors (consisting of attendance rate, student confidence to graduate on time, student confidence to graduate with a satisfactory GPA, student confidence to get a good career after graduation, student satisfaction with faculty/study program (for example satisfaction with opportunities to active engage in learning activities, satisfaction with opportunities to research with lecturers)), academic engagement factors (consist of student pride (as a student in the current study program, or a student at a related university), a sense of belonging to the campus and involvement in the campus community, and a sense of being needed by the campus), social and family support factors (consist of parents' education level, student satisfaction with social relationships, and family support (student satisfaction with family support/lecturers/staff, student satisfaction with social relationships with lecturers/staff/student colleagues)).
 Most of the questionnaires used a scale of 1 to 4 (1= very dissatisfied to 4=very satisfied or 1=strongly disagree to 4= strongly agree), except for some questions related to student profiles (gender, year of entering college, GPA, financial during college, the average time of attendance on campus, the average time of independent and group study per week, average time for non-academic activities).